ipcrmdemo/aad/README.md

 ### Run tests
 sdfasf
 This service comes with some rudimentary tests as a good starting point for writing your own.
-Usesdf the following command to execute thesdf tests using Maven:f dfsaf
+Usesdf the following command to esdffdsxecute thesdf tests using Maven:f dfsaf
 ```sdf